3grasses/capstone-project/README.md

 - Apply DDPG method to autonomous driving and optimize it on reward gain.
 - Introduce the concept of social awareness to make the agent adhere to realistic human driving behaviors or real-world traffic regulations, such as adhereing to safe sopping distance or speed limits.

-Note that the code provided here is already the version after optimization, and it is proved to outperform the A2C model in `stable-baselines` by more than 400% in terms of average test reward.
+Note that the code provided here is already the version after optimization, and it is proved to outperform the A2C model in `stable-baselines` by more than 500% in terms of average test reward.

 ## Content

+- **main.py**: The training and evaluation procedure of the algorithm.
 - **ddpg.py**: The main structure of the DDPG algorithm.
-- **noise.py**: The exploration noise added to the action output by the algorithm.
-- **networks.py**: The network structure which forms the Actor and Critic networks used in the DDPG algorithm.
+- **networks.py**: The Actor and Critic networks applied in the DDPG algorithm.
-- **main.py**: The methods for training and evaluating the performance of the DDPG algorithm.
+- **noise.py**: The action noise used to enhance the agent's exploration
-- **utils.py**: Other axuliary functions, e.g., plotting, etc.
+- **utils.py**: The evaluation method and other axuiliary functions, e.g., plotting. **(MOVE BUFFER PART TO DDPG)**

 ## Settings